 Topps collectibles don’t just start and end with standard sports cards.
-Many serious collectors realize the importance of the multitude of other products the company put into its packs over the last 58 years.
+Many serious collectors realize the importance of the multitude of other products the company put into its packs, a practice that began in earnest during the 1960s.

 What Topps was using as a marketing ploy in past eras has turned into another serious memorabilia collecting hobby for many.
-While Topps collectibles like inserts aren’t always the crown jewel, they certainly put a bit more color into any collection and always offer a challenge.
+While inserts aren’t always the crown jewel, they certainly put a bit more color into any collection and always offer a challenge.

 Serious collectors realize that Topps just didn’t originate the baseball card.
 The company also provided baseball card collectors with additional goodies that have carved their own hobby niche throughout the years.
 Those goodies also provided baseball fans with additional means to further enjoy the game.

 In many cases, the standard baseball card is not always considered the ace of the sports collecting deck.
 Sometimes the inserts do outweigh the standard card in terms of popularity, value and demand.
 Because inserts weren’t particularly valued in the past eras, they were sometimes tossed aside in lieu of the ‘meat and potatoes’ of the set.
 Typically produced one per pack, the inserts sometimes appear less frequently in auctions, online inventories and card shops.
 The demand for the various insert sets in all four sports is fairly strong among serious collectors.
 Sets are smaller which should make them easier to collect.
 That’s not always the case.